parth-bhoi/Adaptive-Huffman-Coding/README.md

 **Implementation**

-We have uploaded serial, Open MP and MPI implemention of Apadtive Huffman Coding.
+We have uploaded serial, Open MP and MPI implemention of Adaptive Huffman Coding.

 **Test Cases**